LUPMIS - GIS User Manual for Land Use Planning

 4.1 Start with Database

-Attribute data are ‘textual’ data, i.e. not graphical, not spatial, not with coordinates, but describing in quantitative terms or text.
+textual’ data, i.e. not graphical, not spatial, not with coordinates, but describing in quantitative terms or text.
 They are always linked to a feature on the map (polygon, line or point) and do not have to follow a strict syntax.

-Styles (numbers) and labels (text) are considered by some GIS programs as attribute data, but handled in Map Maker in a different way, not in an attached database, but in the original
+Labels (text) and styles (numbers) are considered by some GIS programs as attribute data, but handled in Map Maker in a different way, not in an attached database, but in the original DRA file.
+There are various ways to transfer styles and labels to / from the database (see Chapter 6.2.9).

 - - - - -

-You can enter display labels as temporary identifiers:
+You can enter display labels as temporary identifiers.

-When you digitize in the live layer from the beginning, the tab
+When you digitize in the live layer from the beginning,

 If your map is already digitized, use the